MicrosoftDocs/azure-reference-other/studio-module-reference/latent-dirichlet-allocation.md

 ## Module overview

-This article describes how to use the **Latent Dirichlet Allocation** module in Azure Machine Learning Studio, to group otherwise unclassified text into a number of categories.
+This article describes how to use the **Latent Dirichlet Allocation** module in Azure Machine Learning Studio (classic), to group otherwise unclassified text into a number of categories.
 Latent Dirichlet Allocation (LDA) is often used in natural language processing (NLP) to find texts that are similar.
 Another common term is *topic modeling*.

 This module takes a column of text, and generates these outputs: